amalgamaria/secretariat/docs/tickets.rst

    - That an account be added on Secretariat.

-   - That specific, center-supplied hardware / software be prepared in advance of a new student arriving.
+   - That specific, center-supplied hardware / software be prepared in advance of new students / postdocs / staff arriving.

 `CHG-BSL Request Form`_